education.vic.gov.au

 Special consideration

-Permanent care arrangements such as permanent visas and permanent foster care do not meet the criteria for special consideration.
+Permanent care arrangements such as permanent visas and foster care do not meet the criteria for special consideration.

 Applications for special consideration can be made through the standard application form.
 Further information is available in the submitting an application chapter.